A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

-As shown in Section~\ref{sec:1v2}, two central components are warranted given the observation of \jname.
+As shown in Section~\ref{sec:1v2}, both visually and quantitatively, two central components reproduce the observed light distribution of \jname.
 But what is the evidence for calling the two central components ``disc'' and ``core''?
-Firstly, focusing on the structure, we find that the effective size of the disc is over 3 times larger than the core, which indicates that the core is a more compact component than the disc.
-The S\'ersic index of the core is consistent with a ``pseudo-bulge'' component ($2.5\pm0.4$), i.e. do not find any evidence for a classical bulge-like component.
-Importantly, we stress that our disc and core are photometric components and we cannot say anything about the kinematics of those components.
-Secondly, the SEDs of the core and disc are clearly distinct as shown in the right panel of Fig.~\ref{fig:forcepho}.
+Firstly, focusing on the structure, we find that the effective size of the disc is over 4 times larger than the core, which indicates that the core is a much more compact component than the disc.
+The S\'ersic index of the core is consistent with a ``pseudo-bulge'' component ($2.0\pm0.4$), that is, we do not find any evidence for a classical bulge-like component.
+Importantly, we stress that our disc and core are photometric components, and we cannot say anything about the kinematics of those components from our analysis.
+However, as mentioned above, the ionised gas of \jnamespace is actually consistent with a rotationally supported component with $v(r_{\rm eff})/\sigma_0\approx1.3$, as recently shown in \cite{DeGraaff2023}, which motivates us to refer to the extended component as a ``disc''.
+The resulting SEDs of the core and disc components are shown in the right panel of Fig.~\ref{fig:forcepho}.
 These SEDs lead to different stellar populations for the core and the disc (see Section \ref{sec:SEDFitting}), consistent with the idea of a slightly older core and a younger disc component.
-In summary, based on the structure and the inferred SEDs and stellar populations, we find support for interpreting the two central components as a disc and a core.
+In summary, on the basis of the structure and the inferred SEDs and stellar populations, we find support for interpreting the two central components as a disc and a core.